Hip key! One of the most important skills in aerial silks (and other apparatuses)! But why? What makes it so useful?

 - Bring inside leg forward and UP while the outside leg swings back and behind.

-- Invert sufficiently before widening your straddle and rotating to the pole.
+- Invert sufficiently before dropping the bottom leg and rotating to the pole.

 - Tilting the hips away from the pole can be helpful for positioning the fabric well at the beginning.

 - Break it down into parts and practice the parts as drills